realm/awesome-realm/README.md

 ### <a name="swift-libs"></a>Swift Libraries and Components
 - [RxRealm](https://github.com/RxSwiftCommunity/RxRealm) - RxSwift extension for RealmSwift's types
-- [Realm LoginKit](https://github.com/realm/realm-loginkit) = General purpose account login user interface for apps build on Realm
+- [LoginKit](https://github.com/realm/realm-loginkit) = General purpose account login user interface for apps build on Realm
-- [Realm DrawKit](https://github.com/realm/realm-drawkit) - A modular drawing library backed by the Realm
+- [DrawKit](https://github.com/realm/realm-drawkit) - Modular drawing library backed by Realm
 - [Realm Converter](https://github.com/realm/realm-cocoa-converter) - Utility framework to make it easier to get data both in and out of Realm (imports from CSV, XLSX and JSON).
+- [IceCream](https://github.com/caiyue1993/IceCream) - Sync Realm Database with CloudKit
+- [RealmGeoQueries](https://github.com/mhergon/RealmGeoQueries) - Spatial queries.
+In the absence of official functions, this library provide the possibility to do proximity search.
+- [CombineRealm](https://github.com/CombineCommunity/CombineRealm) - Combine extensions for Realm

 ### <a name="swift-tools"></a>Swift Tools
 - [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.